-- 13. The implementation of the CCAMLR Scheme of International Scientific Observation (SISO) in the krill fishery has been the subject of extensive discussion in the Scientific Committee and Commission meetings (see WG-EMM-14/58, Annex 1).
-The development of a program for systematic observer coverage in the krill fishery was first implemented in 2010 (CM 51-06).
-For 2014, 12 vessels participated in the krill fishery undertaking 32 cruises.
-Of the 32 cruises, 31 scientific observers appointed in accordance with the conditions of SISO were deployed; 16 of these were national and 15 were international observers.
-In 2015 (to 1 June), 13 vessels had participated in the krill fishery undertaking 17 cruises.
-All cruises had observers appointed under the conditions of SISO, comprising 11 national and 7 international appointments. - 14.
-Although there is no agreed metric for the 'level of observer coverage' the data on the number of days that fishing took place and the days on which observers collected data of a particular type indicate that krill length/maturity and sex data, fish by-catch data and data on the incidental mortality associated with fisheries (IMAF) were collected on 50-60% of days (Table 3), consistent with the sampling frequency instructions in the SISO manual. - 15.
+13. The implementation of the CCAMLR Scheme of International Scientific Observation (SISO) in the krill fishery has been the subject of extensive discussion in the Scientific Committee and Commission meetings (see WG-EMM-14/58, Annex 1).
+The development of a program for systematic observer coverage in the krill fishery was first implemented in 2010

+- (CM 51-06).
+In 2016, the Commission agreed to revise CM 51-06 to introduce a phased increase in the required observer coverage in the krill fishery to achieve a target coverage rate of no less than 50% of vessels during the 2016/17 and 2017/18 fishing seasons; no less than 75% of vessels during the 2018/19 and 2019/20 fishing seasons; and 100% coverage in subsequent fishing seasons. - 14.
+Observer coverage in the krill fishery, defined as the number of days when an observer was on a krill fishing vessel as a percentage of the days fished, for the period 2010-2015 showed that 90% of fishing days had been observed and 92% of vessels had achieved 100% observer coverage (Table 3).
+The nature of the operation of the krill fishery means that, for an individual subarea in a season, most vessels have either 100% or 0% coverage with a relatively small number having intermediate values. - 15.
 The increase in scientific observer data available from the krill fishery has provided a basis for greater specification of sampling requirements, including those on the length, sex and maturity stage of krill, fish by-catch and the collection of acoustic data on krill.
 The length-frequency distributions of krill reported by observers in Subareas 48.1, 48.2 and 48.3 for each fishing season since 2011 show interannual variability among all seasons and strong cohort progression from 2008 to 2010 (Figure 4). - 16.
-Analyses of the factors influencing variability in the length-frequency distributions of krill collected by observers identified the greatest source of variability to the timing and location of sampling (rather than a gear or vessel effect).
-Based on these analyses, the Working Group on Ecosystem Monitoring and Management (WG-EMM) recommended in 2015 that the observer data length-frequency distributions could be aggregated by subarea and month, with the additional recommendation that, in the case of Subarea 48.1, the length-frequency distributions were further aggregated for areas to the north and south of the South Shetland Islands (Figure 5).
+Analyses of the factors influencing variability in the length-frequency distributions of krill collected by observers identified the greatest source of variability to be the timing and location of sampling (rather than a gear or vessel effect).
+Based on these analyses, the Working Group on Ecosystem Monitoring and Management (WG-EMM) recommended in 2015 that the observer data length-frequency distributions could be aggregated by subarea and month, with the additional recommendation that, in the case of Subarea 48.1, the length-frequency distributions were further aggregated for areas to the north and south of the South Shetland Islands (Figure 5). - 17.
+The length-frequency distributions by month and subarea for the most recent complete season, 2015, are shown in Figure 6 and for the current (incomplete) season, 2016, are shown in Figure 7.
+The month by subarea length-frequency distribution plots for all fishing seasons from 2001 to 2014 are provided in Appendix 1.